arvindseshan/Amicizia/index.md

 * Secretary of the Treasury: Nate Green
 * Secretary of State: Elijah Conklin
 * Special Advisor to the President: Prajval Sreenivas

+# Declarations of War

+* Molossia

+# Our National Anthem

+“Amicizia, Amicizia”
+Amicizia!
+Amicizia!
+Our island life evermore shall fare.
+We are one and here we stand.
+Unity for all the land.
+Together we will stand alive
+Our dear homeland, unified.
+Amicizia!
+Amicizia!
+Our island life evermore shall fare.